PowerDNS/pdns/pdns/recursordist/docs/changelog/pre-4.0.rst

    `1685 <http://wiki.powerdns.com/projects/trac/changeset/1685>`__,
    `1698 <http://wiki.powerdns.com/projects/trac/changeset/1698>`__.
    Additional information provided by Zwane Mwaikambo, Nicholas Miell and Jeff Roberson.
-Testing by Christian Hofstaedtler and Michael Renner.
+Testing by Chris Hofstaedtler and Michael Renner.
 -  The PowerDNS Recursor could not read the 'root zone' (this is something else than the root hints) because of an unquoted TXT